benfacciani/benfacciani/README.md

 - 👋 Hi, I’m Ben Facciani
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently learning back-end development with a focus on machine learning
 - 💞️ I have a strong work ethic and determination to succeed
 - 📫 Reach me at benfacc@vt.edu